 Entrepreneurial performance is difficult to model explicitly.
-It is thus tempting to ignore this function in modelling firm behaviour.
+It is thus tempting to ignore this function in modelling firm behavior.
 It certainly would be non-Schumpeterian to neglect innovative and entrepreneurial behavior in modelling business behavior.
 It is possible to decompose the labor market into various skill and capability categories.
 A simple decomposition is into manual workers, engineers and managers.
 (Mobility between and overlapping of categories may be disregarded.)
-Another alternative is to work with the concept of a pool of entrepreneurs, but in this case the pool cannot be made totally exogenous.
+Another alternative is to work with the concept of a pool of entrepreneurs, but in this case the pool can not be made totally exogenous.
 In this way, the spin-off of new firms from old ones may also be modelled.
 The studies cited in the preceding sections point at the importance of large firms in Sweden, both as a breeding and a feeding ground for new firms through training of entrepreneurs, R&D collaboration and customer credits.
 A corporate employee may shift to an autonomous entrepreneur if his perceived profit opportunity exceeds his career and wage prospects in the existing firms.
 Thus an increasing gap between profitability of new firms and salaries for engineers and managers in old firms increases the propensity for autonomous entrepreneurship, everything else equal.

 Barriers to entry is the third set of factors influencing the pattern of entrepreneurship.
 Some barriers strike differently to new firms and old diversifying firms.
-If rate of entry is modelled on the set of variables found to be significant in empirical studies [e.g., Ahmad et al. (1974), Duetsch (1975), Du Rietz (1980), Gorecki (1975), Harris (1976), Khemani and Shapiro (1983), Mansfield (1962), McGuckin (1972), Orr (1974)], barriers to entry may be modelled as threshold levels of these variables, for example as a barrier rate of return [see Caves and Porter (1977)].
+If rate of entry is modelled on the set of variables found to be significant in empirical studies (e.g. Ahmad et al. 1974, Duetsch, 1975, Du Rietz 1980, Gorecki 1975, Harris 1976, Khemani and Shapiro 1983, Mansfield 1962, McGuckin 1972, Orr 1974), barriers to entry may be modelled as threshold levels of these variables, for example as a barrier rate of return (see Caves and Porter 1977).
 Unfortunately, there are few studies which compare new and old firms as sources of new entry under different sets of barriers to entry.

-Fig. 2 summarizes the main relations we have discussed for modelling new entrants.
+Figure 2 summarizes the main relations we have discussed for modelling new entrants.
 Given that new entrants appear in a simulation model, there is the question how to start them in the model.
 Utterback and Reitberger (1982) give data about start-up conditions for new firms, which have survived a certain period of time.
-Initializing new entrants in MOSES with these startup conditions (either by sampling from a distribution for each one or by using average conditions for all) would underrepresent start-up losses leading to quick exit.
+Initializing new entrants in MOSES with these start-up conditions (either by sampling from a distribution for each one or by using average conditions for all) would underrepresent start-up losses leading to quick exit.
 On the other hand, these losses are mostly small relative to the whole economy and may be neglected (at least when the exit rate is small).
 The case is different with large, diversifying firms with higher exit barriers.
-Data about start-up conditions for this type of new entrant are largely missing in Sweden, and it is an open question how to initialize these entrants.
+Data about start-up conditions for this type of new entrants are largely missing in Sweden, and it is an open question how to initialize these entrants.
 The performance of new versus old firms in new entry is an important issue in its own right, for which no readily available comparative results exist.
-(Some U.S. studies report on the low performance of corporate entrepreneurship in diversification in general.)
+(Some US studies report on the low performance of corporate entrepreneurship in diversification in general.)